Rihanna Reveals Cleavage In Sheer Yellow Camisole & Bottoms On Instagram

-Rihanna’s been busy modeling for her Savage x Fenty lingerie line, and new photos have been released on Instagram.
-This includes a shot of Rihanna wearing a sheer camisole and bottoms pairing, as she leaned over and looked down for the photo.
+Rihanna’s been busy modeling for her Savage X Fenty lingerie line, and new photos have been released on Instagram.
+This includes a shot of Rihanna wearing a sheer camisole and bottom pairing, as she leaned over and looked down for the photo.
 Her hair was down in loose waves, as she accessorized with a hair piece by her left ear.
 The camisole strap on her right was falling down, and she held her arm with her left hand to keep it up.
 It looks like there’s a floral print fabric underneath the sheer, yellow one.

 The singer previously shared another shot of the outfit, except from behind.
 Rihanna puckered her lips for the photo as she looked over her left shoulder at the camera.
 Her bright red lipstick popped, as she posed in front of a lavender wall.